Including Membership Agreement

 - A link to the BPC web-site.

-2.6.2.
-The rules of disclosure apply to all polls published in the UK by BPC members, irrespective of where they are conducted.
+2.5.2.
+The rules of disclosure apply to all social and political polls conducted in the UK by BPC members, irrespective of where or by whom they are commissioned or published.
+In the case of surveys that are conducted both in the UK and elsewhere, they apply to the research conducted in the UK.
 The rules of disclosure do not apply where the survey organisation has no responsibility for the design of the survey or of the analysis, and all weighting of the data is according to client instruction.

 3.1.1.
 Membership of the BPC is open to organisations that conduct published opinion polls using sampling methods and/or weighting procedures likely, in the view of the BPC, to provide an adequate distribution of the opinions of all people in designated groups (such as all adults, or all voters etc).